Major in Classics

 Because of the great flexibility built into the Classics major and minor, students are encouraged to have their course schedule approved by the undergraduate adviser regularly (every semester for majors).

 To monitor the fulfillment of degree requirement students should consult Roberto Leni in the Office of College Advising.
-To discuss long range plans and interests, students should meet with Professor Vincent Farenga, the department's faculty undergraduate advisor.
+To discuss long range plans and interests, students should meet with Professor Vincent Farenga, Director of Undergraduate Studies.